duddb3/pls_regression/README.md

 5. **Obtain coefficients and statistics**
    >[coeff,zstats,pvals] = pls_modelweights(X,Y,ncomp);

+   This function performs bootstrapping of the PLS regression to obtain estimates for the regression coefficients and their respective z-statistics and p-values.
+Each of the outputs will be a p-by-m matrix where p is the number of predictor variables and m is the number of response variables.

 # Notes for using with neuroimaging data loaded by Canlab:
 Say you created an fmri object data structure using the Canlab tools like so: